A website template for academics

 Static website generators

 A list of static webpage generators is available here.
 For academic purposes, I believe most people use Jekyll or Hugo.
 I am mostly unaware of their relative merits.
 However, both are relatively easy to use and offer many templates to base your ideas off of.
-This, in combination with their large user bases, make them particularly attractive.
+This, in combination with their large user bases, makes them particularly attractive.
 This site is built with Jekyll.

 Templates

-Other Jekyll templates are of course available.
+Other Jekyll templates are, of course, available.
 Some of these are viable for very simple academic pages with little tuning:

 However, they do not natively include many of the features I list at the top.
 For this reason, I decided to construct my own.